hans-mayer/blog/_posts/2026-01-21-PPP-with-gpsrinex.markdown

 ---
 layout: post
-title:  PPP with gpsrinex
+title:  PPP with gpsrinex, CSRS-PPP and ECTT
 date:   2026-01-21 17:31:00 CET
 categories: gps
 ---

 In my previous blog [PPP Precise Point Positioning](/2023/06/03/PPP-Precise-Point-Positioning.html){:target="_blank"} 3 years ago I used the method "averaging" to get a precise position.

-This time I used [this Canadian service](https://webapp.csrs-scrs.nrcan-rncan.gc.ca/geod/tools-outils/ppp.php){:target="_blank"} for post-processing the data.
+This time I used [this Canadian service CSRS-PPP](https://webapp.csrs-scrs.nrcan-rncan.gc.ca/geod/tools-outils/ppp.php){:target="_blank"} for post-processing the data.

 So I prepared my GNSS receiver ZEF-F9P for this job.
 This is well documented in the man page for "gpsrinex".